Putting Your Songs On The Web

 Earlier, I mentioned that CD Baby digitise each album as it comes in, and if you wish, you can also allow CD Baby to put your music on such legitimate music services as Apple iTunes, Rhapsody, Napster, MSN Music, MP3tunes, AOL's MusicNet etc.

-In return, CD Baby gets to keep 9 cents out of every dollar earned by your downloads - while you get to keep 91 cents!
+In return, CD Baby gets to keep a small percentage out of every dollar earned by your downloads - while you get to keep the rest!

 However, as you cannot have multiple digital distributors, this side of the deal has to be exclusive to CD Baby for that particular album, and of course, all songs must be yours to distribute.
 In other words, cover versions are out, unless you can arrange to get the rights to use them on your downloaded album.